NinnessOtu/writeups/SECDOJO/Temple.md

 ![Untitled](./pictures/9.png)

-We've observed an intriguing pattern: following a successful login from a brute force attempt, there's immediate access to the \\*\IPC$ ShareName within the same minute.
-This strongly suggests that the brute force attack was conducted using the **SMB** (Server Message Block) protocol, potentially through a tool like **CrackMapExec**.
+We've noticed something interesting: right after a successful brute force login, there was immediate access to the \\*\IPC$ ShareName within the same minute.
+This suggests the brute force attack was likely done using the **SMB** (Server Message Block) protocol, possibly with a tool like **CrackMapExec**.

 To further validate this hypothesis, I conducted an internet search and came across an event ID related to SMB authentication, which is event ID **551**: